BlueHorn07/math-problem-solving/_posts/probability-and-statistics/probability/2021-03-05-random-variable-and-prob-distribution.md

 ### Continuous Prability Distribution

 In Continuous RV, we assign a probability of 0 to the event.
-And tis probability distribution cannot be given in tabular form. <small>(확률 분포를 표로 적을 수 없다.)</small> However, it can be stated as a formula $f(x)$. we call that formula as a \<probability density function\>!
+And its probability distribution cannot be given in tabular form. <small>(확률 분포를 표로 적을 수 없다.)</small> However, it can be stated as a formula $f(x)$.
+We call that formula as a \<probability density function\>!

 <br><span class="statement-title">Definition.</span> Probability Density Function<br>